WooodHead/xtuple/xtupleqa/trunk/README.txt

    - Restore the xTuple ERP empty database .backup file to this new database.

+4) Create a file /home/crypto/xTuple.key and place some simple text in it:
+   $ sudo su root
+   # mkdir -p /home/crypto
+   # echo "this is a dumb encryption key" > /home/crypto/xTuple.key
+   # exit

-4) Start Squish, either by double-clicking on the squish icon or running the following in a Shell window:
+5) Start Squish, either by double-clicking on the squish icon or running the following in a Shell window:
      $ wherever-you-installed-squish/bin/squish

-5) Load the test in the Squish GUI:
+6) Load the test in the Squish GUI:
      File -> Open Test Suite...
    Navigate to .../xtupleqa/[trunk]/PopulateEmptyDB
    Click on the file suite.conf

-6) Create a data file to drive the test in your environment.
+7) Create a data file to drive the test in your environment.
 Right-click on the Test Data folder and select New Testdata.
 Change the name that appears to login.tsv.
 Right-click on the header line to add and name columns with the following names: